Constitution and Bylaws of the Federal and Armed Forces Libraries Round Table

 - Student and retired members.
 Any library school student or retired librarian may become a member of FAFLRT upon payment of ALA and FAFLRT dues.

 Section 2.
 Rights and privileges.
-Members are entitled to participate fully in the organization and activities of the Round Table except that only personal members who are currently employed as federal or armed forces library or information personnel at the time of the election and during their stay in office shall have the right to hold office.
-Officers who are no longer employed by the federal government during their time of office may be requested to vacate their position at the discretion of the Board of Directors.
+Members are entitled to participate fully in the organization and activities of the Round Table except that only personal members who are (a) currently employed or retired federal or armed forces library or information personnel, (b) employed at an academic or nonprofit institution with an interest in federal or armed forces library or information centers, or (c) students actively enrolled in an accredited program leading to a degree in information studies/librarianship at the time of their election and during their stay in office shall have the right to hold office.

 Article IV.
 Governance.